Phlo Finister

-Iconika, the artist formally known as Phlo Finister (born July 16, 1992) is an American R&B singer-songwriter.
+Iconika, also known as Phlo Finister (born July 16, 1992), is an American R&B singer-songwriter.

 Background

 Born in Oakland, California, Iconika (born Elijah Finister) is the daughter of a half-Portuguese, half-black mother and raised in her hometown of Oakland up until the age of five, when she moved to Los Angeles with her mother.
 As a child, Iconika's upbringing was very reserved and traditional.
 She attended a small private Christian school where her grandfather was a pastor and her grandmother was a local English teacher.
 She also attended ballet classes at Hawthorn Dance Academy for 12 years.
 Growing up, Iconika was banned from listening to hip-hop music and discovered her early tastes and passion for music through classical music and gospel music.
 Ultimately she ended up developing her distinctive vocal style from her time spent as a singer for the choir at her grandfather's church.
 This exposure to these styles also helped Iconika develop her taste in music, with some of her earliest influences being Jerry Bock, Mozart, and Janis Joplin.